Courses

 ENGL B237 Cultural Memory and State-Sanctioned Violence in Latinx Literature

-Not offered 2022-23
+Not offered 2024-25

 This course examines how Latinx literature grapples with state-sanctioned violence, cultural memory, and struggles for justice in the Americas.
-Attending to the histories of dictatorship and civil war in Central and South America, we will focus on a range of genres--including novels, memoir, poetry, film, and murals--to explore how memory and the imagination can contest state-sanctioned violence, how torture and disappearances haunt the present, how hetereopatriarchal and white supremacist discourses are embedded in authoritarian regimes, and how U.S. imperialism has impacted undocumented migration.
+Attending to the histories of dictatorship and civil war in Central and South America, we will focus on a range of genres-including novels, memoir, poetry, film, and murals-to explore how memory and the imagination can contest state-sanctioned violence, how torture and disappearances haunt the present, how hetereopatriarchal and white supremacist discourses are embedded in authoritarian regimes, and how U.S. imperialism has impacted undocumented migration.
 Throughout the course we will analyze the various creative techniques Latinx cultural producers use to resist violence and imagine justice.

 Critical Interpretation (CI)

-Counts Toward Counts toward Gender and Sexuality Studies
+Counts Toward Gender Sexuality Studies

-Counts Toward Counts toward Latin American, Iberian, and Latinx Studies
+Counts Toward Latin American Iberian Latinx

 GNST B245 Introduction to Latin American, Iberian and Latina/o Studies

-Not offered 2022-23
+Not offered 2024-25

 A broad, interdisciplinary survey of themes uniting and dividing societies from the Iberian Peninsula to the Americas.
 The class introduces the methods and interests of all departments in the concentration, posing problems of cultural continuity and change, globalization and struggles within dynamic histories, political economies, and creative expressions.
 Course is taught in English.